-Fossil fuel companies are putting billions of investment dollars at risk each year by developing high-cost, high-carbon reserves that may never be burned.
-The Carbon Asset Risk Initiative (CAR) aims to prevent these fossil fuel companies from wasting investor capital by demonstrating how carbon risk poses an existential threat to their business models, accrues increasing levels of stranded assets, and puts trillions of capital expenditures at risk.
+Fossil fuel companies are putting hundreds of billions of dollars at risk each year by developing high-cost, high-carbon reserves that may never be economic to extract.
+Ceres works to prevent companies from wasting investor capital by demonstrating how carbon asset risk poses an existential threat to their business models, accrues increasing levels of stranded assets, and puts trillions in capital expenditures at risk.